 Many students are interested in state government and the political process, and our location allows us to offer highly specialized classes taught by high-level officials in state politics and administrative law.
-These courses include Executive Power, Legislative Power, Separation of Powers, Florida Legislative Practice: From Bill Drafting to the Governor's Desk, and Florida Legislative Practice: The Budget and Appropriations Process.
+These courses include Executive Power, Legislative Power, Separation of Powers, and Florida Legislative Practice: From Bill Drafting to the Governor's Desk.
 Many of these classes also feature special guests who are engaged in sophisticated legal practice and policy-related work.

-According to preLaw magazine, Florida State is the nation's top law school for government careers, seventh best in the nation for public defender/prosecutor jobs and among the nation's top seven law schools for public policy.
+According to preLaw magazine, Florida State is the nation's fourth best law school for government careers and 17th best in the nation for public defender/prosecutor jobs.
 Because a large percentage of FSU Law students aspire to work in government and public interest positions, we devote ourselves to making a wide variety of clinical opportunities in these areas available to students.
 Our location also allows students to easily work at the Capitol and participate in the Gubernatorial Fellows and Legislative Intern programs-year after year, FSU Law students comprise a majority of the fellowship and internship seats.